breanna-n-harris/Harris-lab-website/content/about/_index.md

 For more information, see the [Projects](/projects) page

-<u>Exciting outstanding quesitons in the field of stress physiology and glucocorticoid (GC) functions:<u>
+**Exciting outstanding quesitons in the field of stress physiology and glucocorticoid (GC) functions:**

 1. What is a "good" stress response?